element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `path`: The full path to a local Unix socket file. **If this is used, `host` and `port` are ignored.** Defaults to `/tmp/redis.sock'
 * `password`: Optional password if configured on the Redis instance.
+* `password_path`: Alternative to `password`, reading the password from an external file.
+The file should be a plain text file, containing only the password.
+Synapse reads the password from the given file once at startup.
 * `dbid`: Optional redis dbid if needs to connect to specific redis logical db.
 * `use_tls`: Whether to use tls connection.
 Defaults to false.
 * `certificate_file`: Optional path to the certificate file